CodingFu/cv/README.md

 ## Employment
 ### 2006-2011 **Freelance work**

-I did some incomplex work on popular CMS and Forums written in PHP
+I did some work on popular CMS and Forums written in PHP

 ### 2011-2013 **Itransition - Web developer**